 - 5.1 There are separate monitoring processes for sponsored students on placement or a Students' Union sabbatical officer because contact points at in-person sessions are not applicable to them. - 5.2 This monitoring mechanism is not required for work placements which are shorter than four weeks.
-If a contact point would have otherwise taken place during a student's placement, attendance at placement will be an acceptable reason for the regular engagement monitoring process not to be initiated.
+If a contact point would have otherwise taken place during a student's placement, attendance at placement will be an acceptable reason for the regular engagement monitoring process not to be initiated and should be recorded as an authorised absence.